hibernate/hibernate-validator/README.md

 provided by the JDK) as implementation.
 Just add a supported logging library to the classpath (e.g. _log4j-&lt;version&gt;.jar_) and JBoss
 Logging will delegate any log requests to that provider.

-* Add the following to your Maven or Ivy dependency list (Hibernate Validator can be found in the [JBoss Maven repository](http://repository.jboss.org/nexus/content/groups/public-jboss)):
+* Add the following to your Maven or Ivy dependency list

         <dependency>
             <groupId>org.hibernate</groupId>